jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-11/chapter-1.md

-+++
+---
-title= "Liberty"
+title: "Liberty"
-heading= "Chapter 1-5"
+heading: "Chapter 1-5"
-date= 2015-09-30
+date: 2015-09-30
-image= "/covers/spirit.jpg"
+image: "/covers/spirit.jpg"
-author= "Montesquieu"
+author: "Montesquieu"
-description= "The laws that establish political liberty, as it relates to the constitution, and those by which it is established, as it relates to the citizen." linkb= "/research/montesquieu/spirit-of-the-laws/book-10/chapter-15" linkbtext= "Book 10" linkf= "/research/montesquieu/spirit-of-the-laws/book-11/chapter-6" linkftext= "Chapter 6" icon = "/icons/mont.png"
+description: "The laws that establish political liberty, as it relates to the constitution, and those by which it is established, as it relates to the citizen."
-+++
+icon: "/icons/mont.png"
+---

 The laws that establish political liberty, as it relates to the constitution, and those by which it is established, as it relates to the citizen.
 The former shall be the subject of this book; the latter I shall examine in the next.

-## Chapter 2= Different Meanings of Liberty
+## Chapter 2: Different Meanings of Liberty

 Liberty is the word that has the most meanings and has made the most impressions on the human mind.
 Some have taken it as:
 - a facility of deposing a person on whom they had conferred a tyrannical authority=